-With all the humour, compassion, and intelligence of Miriam Toews' novel, this inventive stage adaptation takes audiences on a hilarious and heartbreaking journey as Lucy discovers that this may be the summer when everything changes.
+With all the humour, compassion and intelligence of Miriam Toews’ novel, this inventive stage adaptation takes audiences on a hilarious and heartbreaking journey as single mom Lucy discovers this may be the summer when everything changes.

 Lights up on Lucy and Lish in the van.
 Lish sits on the right side of the table, arms out, steering, a plunger sitting on the table, acting as the stick shift.
 Lucy sits in the passenger seat.
 She regards the audience.

 LUCY: You probably think you're in a theatre right now, but you're not.
 You're in a van.
 You're in a van with two women and five kids.
 The van is in terrible shape, but it's going from Winnipeg, Manitoba to Denver, Colorado.
 How we got here is a long story.
 But isn't that what road trips are for?
 This story is full of kids, so I might as well start like thisŠ